Rockies end 12-game slide to LA, beat Dodgers 13-9

 Ryu (9-2) went four innings and allowed a season-high seven runs on nine hits.
 He struck out four and walked one.

-The game was delayed for 19 minutes midway through the seventh inning because of lighning in the area.
+The game was delayed for 19 minutes midway through the seventh inning because of lightning in the area.

 TRAINER’S ROOM

-Dodgers: INF David Freeze ran sprints and is on course to return next week from a left hamstring strain that landed him on the 10-day injured list. … LHP Scott Alexander is in Arizona rehabbing a left forearm inflammation.
+Dodgers: INF David Freese ran sprints and is on course to return next week from a left hamstring strain that landed him on the 10-day injured list. … LHP Scott Alexander is in Arizona rehabbing a left forearm inflammation.
 He was placed on the 10-day IL June 11.

 Rockies: RHP Seunghwan Oh threw 20 pitches in a simulated game Friday.
 He is expected to pitch another simulated game on Tuesday as he works toward returning from a left abdominal strain that put him on the 10-day IL earlier this month. … SS Trevor Story is joining the Triple-A Albuquerque Isotopes this weekend as part of a rehab assignment.
 Story went on the IL with a thumb injury a week ago and the Rockies hope to have him back prior to the All-Star break.